Pain Management – HCAHPS

 While many advances have been made in pain management, the resulting pharmaceutical solutions come with a list of side effects, both physical and economic.
 And, there has yet to be an established standard.

 It is well known that a chaotic environment can contribute to stress.
-What is not addressed is that a distracting, uncomfortable, and impersonal environment can also contribute to stress and increase the need for pain management.
+More than generic stress, a distracting, uncomfortable, and impersonal environment can also contribute to an intensification of pain

 Gate Control Theory of Pain (Melzac, 1968) states, “Pain can be treated not only by trying to cut down the sensory input by anesthetic block, surgical intervention and the like, but also by influencing the motivational-affective and cognitive factors as well.”